slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 [App Modal](/docs/app-modal)

  * `formMetadataUrl` (ex: `GET http://localhost:5000/resource/create`)
  * One or more `typeahead_url`s (ex: `GET http://localhost:5000/users/typeahead`).
-This could re-use your resource typeahead url, but you'll need different urls for different types of results, like users vs tickets.
+You'll need different urls for different types of results, like users vs tickets.

 One or more Automation/[App Actions](/docs/app-action)